appleseedlab/icse25/experiments/extras/README.md

 - **`repaired_config_image`**: The path to the kernel image built with the repaired configuration.
 Same as `default_config_image` option, but please select one sample from repaired directory.
 - **`icse_path`**: Simply absolute path to the `icse25/` directory

+The other options do not need to be changed.

 ---
 ## Command-Line Usage
 To run the script after necessary modifications are made, the following command can be used: